kn-neeraj/selfheal-demo-browserstack/README.md

     <scope>compile</scope>
 </dependency>
 ```
-* Modify your build plugin to run tests by adding argLine `-javaagent:${com.browserstack:browserstack-java-sdk:jar}` and `maven-dependency-plugin` for resolving dependencies in the profiles `sample-test` and `sample-local-test`.
+* Modify your build plugin to run tests by adding argLine `-javaagent:${com.browserstack:browserstack-java-sdk:jar}` and `maven-dependency-plugin` for resolving dependencies in the profiles `sample-test` and `sample-selfheal-test`.
 ```
             <plugin>
                <artifactId>maven-dependency-plugin</artifactId>